Dog Boarding Checklist

 Now that you have arranged your pup’s stay while you are away, it is time to make sure you’ve packed everything they will need.
 No matter where you’ve chosen to board your fur baby the following items are a must!

-Vaccine Records – make sure your dog is up to date on all of their vaccines (Rabies, Parvo/Distemper, and Bordetella) and that you have proof of them.
-Most boarding facilities will not allow animals in that do not have proof of current vaccines.
+– make sure your dog is up to date on all of their vaccines (Rabies, Parvo/Distemper, and Bordetella) and that you have proof of them.
+Most boarding facilities will not allow animals that do not have proof of current vaccines.
 Check out Jet Pet’s vaccine requirements here.

-Home Comforts – Boarding can be stressful for some dogs.
+– Boarding can be stressful for some dogs.
 To help reduce stress for your dog, bring them something from home.
-Their dog bed, blanket, favorite toys, or even a piece of clothing that smells like you.
+Their dog bed, blanket, favourite toys, or even a piece of clothing that smells like you.
 Even if your kennel can provide beds and blankets, having something that smells like home can make boarding much easier on your dog.
 However, please keep in mind, these items may not be returned to you in the same state you brought them.
-Dog’s are much more likely to chew and destroy things if they feel stressed.
+Dogs are much more likely to chew and destroy things if they feel stressed.

-Medication (if applicable) – Make sure to pack any medication your dog is currently on or may need while boarding.
-Also be sure to give very clear written instructions on how and when to give the medication.
+– Make sure to pack any medication your dog is currently on or may need while boarding.
+Also, be sure to give very clear written instructions on how and when to give the medication.
 It is also a good idea to pack extra, just in case your trip gets delayed.

 If your pup is boarding with Jet Pet Resort, you won’t need any of the following.
 However, if you’ve chosen to bring your pet elsewhere, you may need to remember these things: bowls, a leash and harness, brushes and other grooming supplies, measuring cups for food, and poop bags.